arun96/arun96.github.io/README.txt

 customized it to suit my needs.
 The code in this repository is for the modified template, and contains all the content on my site.

-If you have an questions/concerns, feel free to shoot me an email at arun UNDERSCORE das AT brown DOT edu.
+If you have an questions/concerns, feel free to shoot me an email at arun DOT das AT jhu DOT edu.

------- README FROM ORIGINAL TEMPLATE --------
-Forty by HTML5 UP
-html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-This is Forty, my latest and greatest addition to HTML5 UP and, per its incredibly creative name, my 40th (woohoo)!
-It's built around a grid of "image tiles" that are set up to smoothly transition to secondary landing pages (for which a separate page template is provided), and includes a number of neat effects (check out the menu!), extra features, and all the usual stuff you'd expect.
-Hope you dig it!

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = not included)

-AJ
-aj@lkn.io | @ajlkn

-Credits:

-	Demo Images:
-		Unsplash (unsplash.com)

-	Icons:
-		Font Awesome (fortawesome.github.com/Font-Awesome)

-	Other:
-		jQuery (jquery.com)
-		html5shiv.js (@afarkas @jdalton @jon_neal @rem)
-		background-size polyfill (github.com/louisremi)
-		Misc.
-Sass functions (@HugoGiraudel)
-		Respond.js (j.mp/respondjs)
-		Skel (skel.io)